-The Second Ministerial Summit of the LAC Regional Programme (LACRP) on Governance will be held on 8-10 December 2021, with El Salvador as a host country.
-The event will focus on rebuilding public trust during, and in the aftermath of, COVID-19.
+The Second Ministerial Summit of the LAC Regional Programme (LACRP) on Governance was held on 8-10 December 2021, with El Salvador as a virtual host country.
+The event focused on rebuilding public trust during, and in the aftermath of, COVID-19.

-The Ministerial Summit will be celebrated in virtual format which will enable a large participation of regional high-level government officials and OECD countries.
+The Ministerial Summit was celebrated in virtual format which enabled a large participation of regional high-level government officials and OECD countries.

 Three preparatory webinars are being organised in the run-up to the Ministerial Summit: